freetalk-fun/freetalk-dictionary-v1/README.md

 # The Freetalk Dictionary - V1

 Welcome to version 1 of the Freetalk Dictionary, created with help from Josh Ogden-Davis and "chadGPT".
-This dataset powers an English language learning app—and there’s much more to come!

 **Pull requests are welcome!**

 ## 🤠 Usage

-- ✅ Free for personal or research use
+- ✅ Free for personal or research projects
 - 💼 Commercial use requires a license
 - 📜 Licensed under [CC BY-NC 4.0](./LICENSE)

-## 👩‍🔬 Personal & Research Projects

 Working on something cool?
 Let’s connect and talk shop!

-## 📩 Commercial Use

 Building a commercial product?
 Contact us for flexible licensing, API access, and custom solutions.